Shehyee: Rapping career

 Shehyee announced the release of another album in 2015, but the unveiling of this next album was delayed and no further announcements were heard from Shehyee's management ever since; but it was widely expected to be released in 2017.
 Shehyee released another single on December 19, 2015 on his label's YouTube channel, entitled "Samalamig".
 The music video was released three months later and featured Filipino comedian Kuya Jobert and rapper Zaito.
 On the same year, Shehyee & Donnalyn Bartolome dropped their second collaborative single entitled "Pag Siya" which supposedly was a sequel to their previous collaboration, "Huwag Siya" in 2014 that had twenty million views on YouTube.

-On 2017, Shehyee and rapper Sinio became the talk of the town and gained controversy after their rap battle in which Shehyee's girlfriend Anne Mateo was mentioned and dissed multiple times in the battle in an offensive manner.
+On 2017, Shehyee and rapper Sinio became the talk of the town and gained controversy after their rap battle in which Shehyee's girlfriend Ann Mateo was mentioned and dissed multiple times in the battle in an offensive manner.
 Sinio later apologized after Mateo's mom warned to sue him.
 It became the second most-watched video in the rap battle league's history with 48 million views, trailing the 2012 Dos Por Dos tournament finale, featuring Shehyee also, by two million views.
 On the same year, Shehyee released the music video for his track "Bituin" & re-announced the release of his upcoming new album.

 On 2018, Shehyee participated in the annual prestigious FlipTop's Isabuhay Tournament, where he came out as the champion against 15 other top battle emcees.
 By his victory, Shehyee made history by being the first battle emcee in the prominent battle rap league to become a champion both as an individual emcee and with a partner in the Dos Por Dos tournament, where he won with Smugglaz in 2012.

 On 2021, Shehyee released three singles entitled "2020 Freestyle", "TAG", and "Aba Okay Din".
 He also re-recorded his 2015 non-album track "Samalamig", after it became a sleeper viral hit via TikTok.
 On 2022, Shehyee also re-recorded his best hit "Trip Lang" after it went viral again on TikTok after almost seven years, it was released under Viva Records.